Amanda Brewer, Library Director

 Linda Burger, Library Technician

 Linda was born and raised in rural Harlan, Iowa and graduated from Harlan Community High School.
 She completed higher education for a medical office assistant and is a certified medication manager.
-Linda is happily married and has 3 sons and 6 grandchildren.
-Linda has been employed with the city for 32 years and has enjoyed 22 of those years at the library.
+Linda is happily married and has 3 sons, 9 grandchildren and 2 great grandsons.
+Linda has been employed with the city for 35 years and has enjoyed 25 of those years at the library.
 Linda also works at Concerned Inc. and has been serving people with varying disabilities since 2011.
 Part of Linda's many responsibilties at the library is helping others complete research in our archives.
 She enjoys geneology and learning about history.